manalotoj/order-shipping-status/README.md

   ## Replay vs combined API dumps

-  - `--replay-dir` (per-TN files) is the recommended mode for deterministic CI and regression tests.
+  -- `--replay-dir` should point to a single JSON file (combined dump) for deterministic CI and regression tests.
-  - `--dump-api-bodies PATH` writes a single JSON array file containing the raw response bodies.
-That file is useful as an archival artifact, but note that the current `ReplayClient` does not consume this combined dump directly — you must split it into per-TN files to replay the exact responses.
+  -- `--dump-api-bodies PATH` writes a single JSON array file containing the raw response bodies.
+That file can be used directly with `--replay-dir PATH` to replay the archived responses.

   ## Tests & integration